frannuca/qsabr/README.md

 Command line usage:
 >>./qirvol --input=<path to volsurface.csv> --output=C:/temp --resolution=1000

-## **volcube**
+## **volatility**
-This project includes data structure definitions to access volatilty surfaces (https://github.com/frannuca/qsabr/blob/main/volatility/volcube.fs) and sabr coefficients cubes (https://github.com/frannuca/qsabr/blob/main/volatility/sabrcube.fs).
+This project includes data structure definitions to access volatilty surfaces and calibration algorithm for SABR coefficients, namely:
+ - (https://github.com/frannuca/qsabr/blob/main/volatility/volcube.fs) includes vol surface data structure for easy management of the smiles
+ - (https://github.com/frannuca/qsabr/blob/main/volatility/sabrcube.fs) is the data class to manage SABR coefficient cubes.
- The calibration using (lognormal approximation) is part of the module SABR, more specifically the function https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs#L51, which applies BFGS-B algorithm (Broyden–Fletcher–Goldfarb–Shanno Bounded) to optimize rho and nu coefficent for a given beta and resolved alpha to match at the moment volatility for each smile.
+ - The calibration using (lognormal approximation) is part of the module SABR, more specifically the function https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs#L51, which applies BFGS-B algorithm (Broyden–Fletcher–Goldfarb–Shanno Bounded) to optimize rho and nu coefficent for a given beta and resolved alpha to match at the moment volatility for each smile.
 This approach shows to be stable and fast convergent.

  Lastly the module SABRInterpolator (https://github.com/frannuca/qsabr/blob/main/volatility/sabrinterpolator.fs#L13) includes various functions to re-sample the original volutility surface to higher strike resolutions.